-WebEA, lets you view and collaborate on Enterprise Architect models in a browser without the need for the desktop client, Enterprise Architect.
+WebEA, lets you view Enterprise Architect models in a browser without the need for the desktop client, Enterprise Architect.

 Using WebEA, you can view EA models from all kinds of devices ranging from Mobile to Desktops from anywhere.

 In this article, we will be looking at the following capabilities of WebEA in detail.
 I have also tried to answer the most common questions related to WebEA. :

 Note that we will be not be delving in to the “how” part of these features as they have been extensively captured in the Sparx Systems website.

 Like how WebEA shows the up-to-date version of diagrams, we have created this article with the most recent version of WebEA (V1.50.1650) and Pro Cloud Server (V2.1.9).